caltechlibrary/dataset/README.md

         - [attach](docs/attach-endpoint.html)
         - [retrieve](docs/retrieve-endpoint.html)
         - [prune](docs/prune-endpoint.html)
-- Import/export of pairtree based dataset collections
+- A means of importing to or exporting from pairtree based dataset collections
 - The ability to create data [frames](docs/frame.html) from while collections or based on keys lists
     - frames are defined using [dot paths](docs/dotpath.html) describing what is to be pulled out of a stored JSON objects